BOARD OF DIRECTORS

 Mr. Stephens has served as Senior Executive Vice President and Chief Financial Officer of AT&T Inc., a diversified global leader in telecommunications, media and entertainment, and technology, since 2011.
 He has responsibility for financial planning, corporate development, accounting, tax, auditing, treasury, investor relations and corporate real estate.
 Prior to his current position, Mr. Stephens held a series of successive positions in the finance department.
 He began his career with AT&T in 1992.
 Before joining AT&T, he held a variety of roles in public accounting.
 Mr. Stephens received his B.S.B.A. in Accounting from Rockhurst University and earned his J.D. degree from St. Louis University School of Law.
 Mr. Stephens joined the FCX Board in October 2019.

 Frances Fragos Townsend

 Ms. Townsend has over 25 years of experience in legal, law enforcement and security.
-She currently serves as Executive Vice President of Worldwide Government, Legal and Business Affairs at MacAndrews & Forbes Incorporated and as a director of Scientific Games Corporation, The Western Union Company and SciPlay Corporation.
+She currently serves as Executive Vice President of Worldwide Government, Legal and Business Affairs at MacAndrews & Forbes Incorporated and as a director of Scientific Games Corporation, SciPlay Corporation and Chubb Limited.
 Ms. Townsend previously served as Advisor to President George W. Bush for Homeland Security and Counterterrorism and chaired the Homeland Security Council.
 She was the first Assistant Commandant for Intelligence for the U.S. Coast Guard and spent 13 years at the U.S. Department of Justice in various senior positions.
 She received her J.D. degree from the University of San Diego School of Law after graduating from American University where she received a B.A. in Political Science and a B.S. in Psychology.
 Ms. Townsend joined the FCX Board in December 2013.